 If your business has suffered recent losses, has a poor credit rating, is highly leveraged or has recently been turned down for bank finance - you may find non-bank finance easier to obtain, more flexible and possibly cheaper.

-In this guide you will find an overview of the main types of non-bank finance available to you, including other options like joint ventures and selling shares.
+This guide provides an overview of the main types of non-bank finance available to you, including other options like joint ventures and selling shares.
 It also provides information on how to increase your chances of securing investment, and how to recognise and avoid unauthorised lenders, such as loan sharks.